panagiotis131/-kaggle-springleaf/README.md

   - Day of Week
   - Week of Month
   - Hour of day (for one variable)
-* One-Hot Encoding for variables likely to be categorical variables
+* One-Hot Encoding for variables likely to be categorical variables.

 # Models
 * XGBoost